 Table of Contents

-The Citi Simplicity® Card - No Late Fees Ever has one of the longest introductory 0% interest periods we’ve come across – 21 months.
-As long as you don’t miss your payments and become delinquent, you can carry a balance without additional interest charges for close to two years.
-Furthermore, you also get 21 months of 0% APR on balance transfers completed within four months from the date of account opening.
+The Citi Simplicity® Card - No Late Fees Ever has a very long introductory 0% interest period of 18 months.
+As long as you don’t miss your payments and become delinquent, you can carry a balance without additional interest charges for one-and-a-half years.
+Furthermore, you also get 18 months of 0% APR on balance transfers completed within four months from the date of account opening.
 This can help you pay down any existing debts that you may be carrying on other credit cards.
 However, be aware of the fee for such transactions.
-Balance transfers on the Citi Simplicity® Card - No Late Fees Ever cost either $5 or 3% of the amount of each transfer, whichever is greater.
+Balance transfers on the Citi Simplicity® Card - No Late Fees Ever cost either $5 or 5% of the amount of each transfer, whichever is greater.

-One important thing to note is that the Citi Simplicity® Card - No Late Fees Ever is one of the few credit cards that doesn’t come with any late fees.
+While there might be a other cards that offer 18 month introductory 0% periods the Citi Simplicity® Card - No Late Fees Ever is one of a small number of credit cards that doesn’t come with any late fees.
 Therefore, if you miss a payment one time, you won't be hit with a $35 fee as you would on most other cards.
 Don't get used to this, however.
 Missing multiple payments in a row can have other consequences, such as bad marks on your credit score.

 - No annual fee